MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

     - About Github Codespaces: https://github.com/features/codespaces
     - About using images, dockerfiles, compose, and devcontainers: https://containers.dev/guide/dockerfile

 The R codespaces use the images from the Rocker Project.
+For more info, please visit:
 - https://rocker-project.org/images/
 - https://hub.docker.com/u/rocker